Explore these tabs to learn more about UMA’s English program.

 ENG 203W: Survey of British Literature II or ENG 251W: Survey of American Literature II

-Students should take ENG 300W: Introduction to Literary Theory and Criticism after completing at least one survey sequence.
+In your third year, you should take ENG 300W: Introduction to Literary Theory and Criticism after completing at least one survey sequence.
 This course deepens the conversation of literary theory and criticism, and literary research techniques.
-ENG 301W: History of the English language is also recommended in students’ third year, as it covers the development of English and its rise as an international world language.
+ENG 300 is offered each fall of even-/odd-numbered years.

 ENG 300W: Introduction to Literary Criticism and Theory